Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Conclusion

 \section{Conclusion}

-We presented a first step toward CT-free, vision-based planning for vertebroplasty on bi-planar X-rays using imitation learning.
-The system achieved robust performance in simulation and promising sim-to-real transfer, demonstrating that surgeon-like alignment behavior can be learned directly from radiographs.
-These findings highlight both the potential and current limitations of applying ACT-style policies to surgical domains, where standard visual assumptions do not hold.
-By extending this work with vision transformer-based encoders and domain-adaptive training, future systems could achieve stronger spatial understanding and improved accuracy, paving the way for CT-independent, learning-driven guidance in minimally invasive spine procedures.
+We presented a feasibility study toward CT-free, vision-based planning for vertebroplasty using imitation learning on bi-planar X-rays.
+Results from extensive simulation and limited real data show that elements of surgeon-like alignment behavior can be learned directly from sparse radiographic input, while also revealing clear limitations in accuracy, robustness, and sim-to-real transfer.
+These findings highlight both the promise and constraints of applying ACT-style policies to medical imaging domains in which standard visual assumptions do not hold.

+Rather than serving as a standalone autonomous solution, the proposed framework is best viewed as an assistive system that could support intra-operative trajectory planning and alignment using data already acquired during fluoroscopy-guided procedures, with partial human supervision remaining essential for entry-point selection and insertion start.
+Incorporating real-time human corrections and demonstrations into training provides a direct path to improve robustness, reducing entry-point error, and better constrain post-insertion behavior.
+With stronger anatomical priors, vision-transformer-based encoders, and domain-adaptive training, future systems may achieve improved spatial understanding and accuracy, moving closer to practical CT-independent guidance.